DusDus3428/CPP_CurrCalc/documentation/README.md

 		<td>
 			<ol type="1">
 				<li>CurrCalc prints a welcome message for the user in the terminal.</li>
-				<li>CurrCalc sends an HTTP GET request to the exchangerates API to retrieve Euro currency detail
+				<li>CurrCalc sends an HTTP GET request to the exchangerates API to retrieve default currency details
 					<ol type="i">
-						<li>The API responds with a JSON object containing the currency detail for the Euro currency, including all exchange rates</li>
+						<li>The API responds with a JSON object containing the currency details for the default currency, including all exchange rates</li>
 					</ol>
 				</li>
-				<li>CurrCalc outputs a numbered list of currencies, extracted from the Euro currency detail, and prompts the user to pick one for the initial currency
+				<li>CurrCalc outputs a numbered list of currencies, extracted from the default currency details, and prompts the user to pick one for the initial currency
 					<ol type="i">
 						<li>The user types in the number of the desired initial currency
 							<ol type="a">